 So how are sites supposed to make money?
 How does this site make money?

-I am not opposed to commerce or to payment for goods and services on it.
-The worker is worthy of their hire and as much as I would love to give everything away for free, the ministry has significant costs and needs to support itself.
-However, I think any money that comes in should be for honest work or products, not incorrect, insincere or unthinking recommendations to buy a price-inflated product based on affiliate marketing schemes.
+I am not opposed to e-commerce or to paying for goods and services on the web.
+The worker is worthy of their hire, however, I think any money that comes in should be for honest work or products, not incorrect, insincere, or unthinking recommendations to buy a price-inflated product based on affiliate marketing schemes.

 Sometimes, giving things away for free seems to be the right thing to do and I give away the Templates on this site for free.
 I will continue to do that.

-I'm also taking a BIG leap of faith this year and moving all my training to YouTube and making it all free.
-The various sites (and I've tried quite a few of them) and put together "schools" cost so much to use and so few people wanted to pay for them I've lost thousands of dollars trying.
+I'm also took a BIG leap of faith when I moved (actually I am still in the process of getting it all moved over) all training to YouTube and making it all free.
+The various sites (and I've tried quite a few of them) and "schools" that organize it for you cost so much to use and so few people wanted to pay for them I've lost thousands of dollars trying.

 YouTube does get material out there and reaches more people than I can on my own.
-They do pay creators if you get many hundreds of thousands of views, but I'm not counting on that.
-The important thing is that the training will get out there and as practical matter I won't be spending lots of money sharing without it covering the costs to do that.
+They do pay creators if you get many hundreds of thousands of views and I'm praying for that.
+Not only as a source of income, but thousands of views means thousands of people are getting help in church communications.
+The important thing is that the training will get out there and I won't be spending lots of money sharing without it covering the costs to do that.

 My opinions are nothing special, but I own them